Need Help? Just Ask.

 If you or a family member have been involved in a council or local authority accident it is imperative that you talk to a solicitor if you wish to pursue a claim.Tell Us About Your Case

-Being involved in a council or local authority accident*, regardless of how serious the public place accident* was, can be a traumatic experience – whether you have sustained any injuries or not.
+Being involved in a council or local authority accident, regardless of how serious the public place accident was, can be a traumatic experience – whether you have sustained any injuries or not.
 In cases where you are involved in a council or local authority accident that was not your fault, there may be a legal remedy.
-This legal remedy, you can seek by way of a council or local authority claim*.
+You can seek this legal remedy by way of a council or local authority claim.

-Councils and Local Authorities are administrative bodies in local government who, as part of their jobs, ensure the health and safety of members of the public in the local area.
-They provide many different services such as schools, maintain public areas, sports facilities and transport services.
+Councils and Local Authorities are administrative bodies in local government who, as part of their rates, ensure the health and safety of members of the public in the local area.
+They provide many different services such as schools, sports facilities, transport services and maintain public areas including parks and roads.
+They are also responsible for ensuring the safety of the public in these services/careers.

 Each local authority is responsible for the upkeep and maintenance of their area and the services which they provide.
+These local bodies are obliged to ensure that the public space that they are responsible for is adequately maintained.
 They have a duty of care to members of the public to ensure that their health and safety is a priority.
-In order to do this, they are expected to carry out frequent assessments of the services that they provide to help them identify and eliminate hazards which could potentially lead to an accident in a public place*.
-It is also their responsibility to make people aware of these risks and hazards as this could reduce the risk of an accident* occurring.
-If you have been injured on a property* owned by a council or local authority you may be entitled to make a claim if it was caused as a result of negligent behaviour on their behalf.
+In order to do this, they are expected to carry out frequent assessments of the services that they provide to help them identify and eliminate hazards which could potentially lead to an accident in a public place.
+It is also their responsibility to make people aware of these risks and hazards in order to reduce the risk of an accident occurring.
+If you have been injured on property under the responsibility of a council or local authority you may be entitled to make a claim if it was caused as a result of negligent behaviour on their behalf.

-City councils have a responsibility to make people aware of any potential hazards which could potentially cause an accident.
+Councils and local authorities have a responsibility to make people aware of any potential hazards which could potentially cause an accident.
 Adequate signage should be in place if there is maintenance work being carried out.
-Failing to warn people of this potential danger could mean that they do not have enough time to react in this situation and may sustain injuries* as a result.
+This signage itself must be secure and not cause further hazard.
+Failing to warn people of the potential danger could mean that they do not have enough time to react in this situation and may sustain injuries as a result.

 This is a common cause of accidents in a public place.
 Poor maintenance could cause equipment to break, drains and manholes to be left unsafe or could lead to pipes becoming faulty and worn over time.
 It is important that maintenance is carried out on a regular basis in order to prevent this from happening.

-A trip and fall on a footpath* is a regular claim made against city councils where the pedestrian pathways are not maintained as they should and also in cases where repairs are not made to footpaths in a reasonable time after they have been reported to the council.
+A trip and fall on a footpath is a regular claim made against city councils where the pedestrian pathways are not maintained or repaired badly and also in cases where repairs are not made to footpaths in a reasonable time after they have been reported to the council.

 All employees should be provided with the necessary training that is required to carry out their job.
 This helps to reduce the risk of an accident occurring and allows them to carry out their job in a safe manner.
 This training should be provided to them by their employers who have a duty of care to ensure their health and safety at all times during the course of their work.